Is a Magdalena Island Penguin Tour Worth It? (+ Useful Tips!)

 I think if you feel they provided good service, a small tip is a kind gesture.
 My tour guide was incredible at helping people who were sick and showing enthusiasm about penguins on the way to the island.

-Should You Take a Punta Arenas Penguin Tour?
+Should you take a Punta Arenas penguin tour?

 Yes.
 Yes.
 Yes.
 Or I would not have written this guide to show my experience—even the ‘not-so-good’ parts of the adventure!